 Neutering is the surgical removal of the testicles, there aren’t many common reproductive diseases in male rabbits.
 However, some potential issues include testicular abscesses from bites, hematomas, and testicular cancer.
 Male rabbits also have a tendency to have aggression issues around 8-18 months of age, and can also start spraying to mark territory.
 All of these issues can be prevented by getting your rabbit neutered.
 The aggression can only be controlled if the neuter occurs before the behaviour begins, or shortly thereafter.

 What do I need to know before bringing my rabbit in for surgery?

 Rabbits are different in that they should not fast before surgery.
 They also need to be offered food as soon as they are awake after surgery, so we ask that you bring in some of their hay and pellets with them.
 Other than that, everything is the same as cats and dogs.

 What is the recovery like after a spay/neuter surgery?

-It is recommended to have regular check-ups at the vet for your rabbit, just like for your cat and dog.
-There are many diseases and conditions that are common in rabbits, like dental disease, respiratory illness (sneezing, coughing, excessive tearing), “hairballs”, diarrhea and urinary disease (blood in the urine, straining to urinate, inappropriate urination, frequent urination, the complete inability to urinate).
-If your rabbit has any changes in behavior or any odd symptoms, please call us at 388-8880 to schedule an appointment with one of the vets.
+It is recommended to have regular check-ups at the veterinarian for your rabbit, just like for your cat and dog.
+There are many diseases and conditions that are common in rabbits, like dental disease, respiratory illness (sneezing, coughing, excessive tearing), “hairballs,” diarrhea and urinary disease (blood in the urine, straining to urinate, inappropriate urination, frequent urination, the complete inability to urinate).
+If your rabbit has any changes in behaviour or any odd symptoms, please call us at 388-8880 to schedule an appointment with one of the veterinarians.